MassDotMoney/nested-ledger-plugin/README.md

 * MSG (bottom)
 * Utilitary functions (for displaying addresses, tickers, amounts, etc).

-You can ind the utilitary functions in `./src/text_utils.c`.
+You can find the utilitary functions in `./src/text_utils.c`.

 The strings are to be copied into `msg->title` and `msg->msg` from the `EthQueryContractUI_t *msg` structure.